Are you menopausal, perimenopausal, or postmenopausal?Have you had a recent bone density scan?

 Bone fractures, particularly in the spine or hip, are the most serious complication of osteoporosis.
 Hip fractures often are caused by a fall and can result in disability and even an increased risk of death within the first year after the injury.
 In some cases, spinal fractures can occur even if you haven't fallen causing back pain, lost height and a hunched forward posture.

-This varies considerably among physicians and practitioners, but usually includes hormone balancing, exercise specific for bone health, a healthy diet rich in calcium, vitamin D and magnesium, and bone building supplements or medications.
+Treatment varies considerably among physicians and practitioners, but usually includes hormone balancing, exercises specific for bone health, a healthy diet rich in calcium, vitamin D and magnesium, and bone building supplements or medications.